- A Guide to Chemotherapy

 Very few treatments do require you to avoid close contact with loved ones for a short amount of time.
 If this is something you’ll have to do, your doctor will tell you about it when going over treatment options.

 Most chemo drugs make you less able to fight infection.
 It’s very important that you stay away from anyone who is sick.
 The best way to prevent infection is by washing your hands often, especially before touching your face, nose, mouth, or eyes.
 Ask your family and friends to do the same when they are with you.
-For more information, see “How will chemo affect my blood cell counts?” in the section called “Increased chance of bruising, bleeding, infection, and anemia.”
+For more information, see the section called “Increased chance of bruising, bleeding, infection, and anemia after chemo.”

 For more information on being at home with family and friends during treatment, please see Helping Children When a Family Member Has Cancer: Dealing With Treatment and Caring for the Patient With Cancer at Home: A Guide for Patients and Families.
 They can be read online, or call us to have free copies sent to you.